Golu8575/Identify-and-Remove-Suspicious-Browser-Extensions/README.md

--How Malicious Extensions Can Harm Users
+## How Malicious Extensions Can Harm Users
 - Track browsing activity and steal sensitive information.
 - Inject ads, pop-ups, and malicious code into web pages.
 - Redirect search results to phishing or malicious sites.